alopresto/slides/README.md

 # Slides
 Presentations and other resources.

+## Secure Dataflow from Edge to Core with Apache NiFi and MiNiFi
+* Presented at Future of Data Sydney Meetup, Westpac Barangaroo, Sydney, Australia
+    - Latest NiFi release: 1.8.0
+* Presented at Future of Data Melbourne Meetup, Telstra, Melbourne, Australia
+    - Latest NiFi release: 1.8.0

 ## Intelligently Collecting Data from Edge to Core with Apache NiFi and MiNiFi
 * Presented at Future of Data Berlin Meetup, Dataworks Summit 2018, Berlin, Germany
     - Latest NiFi release: 1.6.0